A three-part article in Mulga Wire, 1980-81 (citation below)

 change his presentation.
 Gradually he changed from staring at one

-spot until he got to the stage where he could smile and eventually
+spot until he got to the stage when he could smile and eventually

 sing as he played!